mwpx777/book-search-engine/readme.md

 ## **Features**
-This project features Node.js, Express.js, MongoDB and Mongoose, Service Worker and IndexedDB.
+This project features Node.js, Express.js, GraphQL, Apollo Server, MongoDB and Mongoose.

 ## **Usage**
-This progressive web application can be utilized by someone who would like to track their expenses while on vacation.
-This application can be installed to a smart phone homescreen or as a desktop link.
+This Google Book Search app can be utilized by a user that would like search and save books by title that they are intersted in.